HWeber-tech/emp_proving_ground_v1/docs/roadmap.md

 fresh execution plan.
 It assumes the conceptual architecture mirrors the EMP Encyclopedia while acknowledging that most subsystems remain scaffolding.

+AlphaTrade's Perception → Adaptation → Reflection loop now anchors every near-term investment.
+See `docs/High-Impact Development Roadmap.md` for the live-shadow Understanding Loop v1 pilot, follow-on promotion gates, and the telemetry proof kit that the roadmap calls back to in each checklist.

 ## Current parity snapshot

 | Signal | Reality | Evidence |